Earthen Matter Materials Archive Projects Field Trips

 December 2025 December 2025

 The basic charcoal forge is a simple and easy machine to build; however, it cannot fully meet the needs of a bladesmith, as it is nearly impossible to evenly heat an entire piece of steel.
-To address this limitation, Vasco developed an alternative forge design made exclusively from recycled materials.
+To address this limitation, we developed a prototype for an alternative forge design made exclusively from recycled and local natural materials.
 This project is part of our ongoing research and experimentation into the development of human- and nature-powered machines.

 BUILDING A MODULAR SMELTER